Femchengdu/femchengdu/README.md

 ### Hi!, i'm Samuel Ajayi 👋

 - 🔭 I have been coding JavaScript for the past 8 years
-- 🔭 I’m currently working webRTC
+- 🔭 I’m currently working on a webRTC project
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/samuel-ajayi-full-stack/)
 <!--
 **Femchengdu/femchengdu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.